AnwarMelhem/Mastering_JavaScript_in_20_Days/Day_5.md

 ->Logical "and" (&&) requires both values to be truthy ->Logical "or" (||) requires only one value to be truthy

-Conditional ternary operator
+->Conditional ternary operator
-JS also has a "shortcut" operator for writing quick conditionals it needs 3 values to work: condition ? valueIfTrue : valueIfFalse;
+->JS also has a "shortcut" operator for writing quick conditionals it needs 3 values to work:
+->condition ? valueIfTrue : valueIfFalse;

 ### Loops
-Loops let us run the same chunk of code multiple times->this is called iteration
+->Loops let us run the same chunk of code multiple times->this is called iteration

-for loops require us to:
+->for loops require us to:
-declare & initialize a loop counter give a condition for the loop to keep running describe how to change (usually increment) the counter each time
+->declare & initialize a loop counter
+->give a condition for the loop to keep running ->describe how to change (usually increment) the counter each time

-for ... of loops let us more easily iterate over items in a collection
+->for ... of loops let us more easily iterate over items in a collection

-We can use for...of to iterate over characters in a string or items in an array-> because strings & arrays are "iterables"
+->We can use for...of to iterate over characters in a string or items in an array-> because strings & arrays are "iterables"